BaiSakinaAbad/kruskal-simulation/README.markdown

      ```bash
      java -cp out com.simulation.KruskalMSTSimulation
      ```
+    - ALTERNATIVE: open the src/com.simulation/KruskalMSTSimulation class and run it.
 4. **Interact with the Simulation**:
    - Click "Start" to begin the MST simulation.
    - Click "Pause" to pause the simulation.